gisaia/ARLAS-wui/docs/arlas-wui-configuration.md

 | ARLAS_WUI_I18N_FR_URL	          | Url to French file to translate `arlas-wui` labels and tooltips. |
 | ARLAS_WUI_I18N_ES_URL	          | Url to Spanish file to translate `arlas-wui` labels and tooltips. |

-For instance, if the current directory of the host contains a `en.json` file, the container can be started as follow:
+For instance, if the current directory of the host contains a `en.json` file, the container can be started as follows:

 ```
 docker run -ti -d \